Triumph Group: 2000s

 In 2003, the Boeing Company's failing Spokane, Washington facility was acquired, which is now known as Triumph Composite Systems.
 The conglomerate now stood at 41 companies.
 In the same quarter of that year, the company restructured by discontinuing its Metals Group and combining its five aviation segments into three.
 The Control Systems and Structures Groups were combined into Triumph Aerospace Systems Group.
 The Gas Turbine Services and Operational Components Groups were unified, becoming Triumph Components Group.
 Triumph Aftermarket Services Group added Advanced Materials Technologies and Aerospace Technologies to its portfolio.

 Shortly thereafter, Triumph acquired the Parker Hannifin Corporation United Aircraft Products Division and Rolls-Royce Gear Systems.
 The company then reorganized into two groups, Triumph Aftermarket Services and Triumph Aerospace Systems.
-It also combined several of its Arizona subsidiaries into Triumph Engineered Solutions, which was decommissioned at the end of 2004.
+It also combined several of its Arizona subsidiaries into Triumph Engineered Solutions; operations at the Phoenix Manufacturing Division of Triumph Engineered Solutions ceased on December 31, 2004, and its Wisconsin Manufacturing Division was sold.

 In 2009, Triumph Group purchased Mexmil Company, Kongsberg Automotive, Merritt Tool Company and Saygrove Defense & Aerospace Group.

 2010s

 In June 2010, Triumph Group acquired Vought Aircraft Industries, a leading producer of aerostructures from the Carlyle Group.
 This acquisition close to doubled the company workforce, and created a 'Tier One Capable' supplier.

+In October 2013 Triumph Group Inc. completed its acquisition of General Donlee Canada Inc., a manufacturer of complex machined components such as gear sets and transmissions.